SamWindell/Signet/docs/usage.md

 # Signet Commands
 ## auto-tune
 ### Description:
 Tunes the file(s) to their nearest detected musical pitch.
 For example, a file with a detected pitch of 450Hz will be tuned to 440Hz (A4).
 The whole audio is analysed, and the most frequent and prominent pitch is determined.
-The whole audio is then retuned as if by using Signet's tune command.
+The whole audio is then retuned as if by using Signet's tune command (i.e. sped up or slowed down).
+This command works surprising well for almost any type of sample - transparently shifting it by the smallest amount possible to be more musically in-tune.

 ### Usage:
   `auto-tune`